lovetingyuan/vue-flags-webpack-plugin/README.md

 * `v-*-flag` can not be used with `v-pre` directive or under it.

 * `v-*-flag` should not be used with `slot-scope` or `v-slot`.

+* The plugin will execute flag expression, make sure the flag value is safe.

 ### License
 MIT